danialgoodwin/dev/web/tool/node-js/node-cheat-sheet.md

 # Node JS Cheat Sheet
+Use Node to build scalable web apps, using JavaScript on the server-side.

 - `npm` is the package manager for node.
   - By default, npm installs to the local directory `./node_modules/`.
 Use the `-g` command to install to the global directory `{prefix}/lib/node_modules/`.
 Ex: `npm install -g bower`.